Key moments since Jussie Smollett reported Chicago attack

 Feb.
 19

-- Chicago police say they're investigating a tip that on the night Smollett reported being attacked he was in an elevator of his apartment building with the two brothers who were later arrested and released from custody in the probe.
+- Chicago police say investigate a tip that on the night Smollett reported being attacked, he was in an elevator of his apartment building with the two Nigerian brothers.
+Police later dismiss the tip, saying it's not credible based on video evidence.

+- Chicago's top prosecutor, Cook County State's Attorney Kim Foxx, recuses herself from the investigation.
+Her office said the decision was made "out of an abundance of caution ... to address potential questions of impartiality based upon familiarity with potential witnesses in the case."
+No details were provided.